Mint-System/Odoo-Build/README.md

 This projects provides a highly opinionated way to develop Odoo and Odoo modules.
 It supports the following scenarios:

-* **Docker Compose**: Spin up a Odoo, Postgres and pgAdmin Docker container and experiment locally.
+* **Docker Compose**: Spin up a Odoo, Postgres and pgAdmin Docker container and experiment locally
 * **Import and Export Database**: Use Odoo scripts to copy and restore a remote customer database in the local development environment.
-Investigate issues and deploy the database at wish.
+Investigate issues and deploy the database at wish
-* **Community Edition**: Checkout the Odoo Community Edition and start editing the source code.
+* **Community Edition**: Checkout the Odoo Community Edition and start editing the source code
 * **Enterprise Modules**: Checkout the Odoo enterprise modules and deploy them into the Odoo Docker container or the Odoo source.
-* **Develop Modules**: Scaffold a new module and develop new Odoo features locally.
+* **Develop Modules**: Scaffold a new module, develop new Odoo features locally and [much more](./task.md)
-* **Customizing Snippets**: See [snippets](./snippets.md) to find various Odoo view edits.
+* **Customizing Snippets**: See [snippets](./snippets.md) to find various Odoo view edits

 ## Requirements